-Ten-Year Review: Non-signatory Libya has expressed interest in the convention, but has not taken any steps to join it.
-Libya has participated in meetings of the convention, but not since September 2016.
-Libya voted in favor of a key United Nations (UN) resolution promoting the convention in December 2019.
+Non-signatory Libya has expressed interest in the convention, but has not taken any steps to join it.
+Libya participated in a meeting of the convention in November 2020.
+Libya voted in favor of a key United Nations (UN) resolution promoting the convention in December 2020.

 Libya is not known to have produced or exported cluster munitions, but it has imported them and possesses a stockpile.
 There were allegations of new use of cluster munitions by forces affiliated with the Libyan National Army (LNA) during 2019.

 Libya has not acceded to the Convention on Cluster Munitions.